jyoti-bhogal/policies-procedures-and-docs/cohort-procedures-and-templates/speedblog.md

-# Speed Blog: Project name, team members
+# Speed Blog: Building Pathways for Onboarding to Research Software Engineering (RSE) Asia Association and Adoption of Code of Conduct, Jyoti Bhogal

 -----